joshnuss/micro-svelte-compiler/README.md

 # Micro Svelte Compiler

-A demonstration of how [Svelte.js](https://svelte.dev) works under the hood.
+A demonstration of how the [Svelte.js](https://svelte.dev) compiler works under the hood.

 ## Installation